cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 <HighlightBox type="tip">

-Take a look at the [Cosmos SDK documentation on Cosmovisor](https://docs.cosmos.network/master/run-node/cosmovisor.html) to learn more aboyt this process manager for Cosmos SDK applications.
+Take a look at the [Cosmos SDK documentation on Cosmovisor](https://docs.cosmos.network/master/run-node/cosmovisor.html) to learn more about this process manager for Cosmos SDK applications.

 </HighlightBox>